Topic Reduction

 The reasoning for putting docs

-) as parameters is that these values are not saved within
+as a parameter is that the documents are not saved within